Active Video Perception: Iterative Evidence Seeking for Agentic Long Video Understanding: Additional Qualitative Results

 \subsection{Failure Case}

 In \cref{fig:failure}, we analyze a representative failure mode of \model{} on a fine-grained counting query.
 To save computation, the planner opts for a coarse 0.5 FPS scan of the entire video and the observer only records two three-point plays before the second Hawaii–UCSB clip.
 Since the missing shot at 00:20 is never observed, the reflector receives a logically consistent but incomplete evidence list and confidently outputs the wrong answer.
 This case illustrates that, while our active perception pipeline is effective for locating dispersed, high-level evidence, it might make mistakes on questions that hinge on short, local events and subtle broadcast cues (e.g., bar graphics and rapid scoring plays).
+We further analyze 50 randomly sampled LVBench failures, categorizing errors into \emph{planner}, \emph{observer}, and \emph{reflector}.
+Only $8\%$ and $16\%$ of errors stem from planning and reflection, while most arise from observer perception errors ($76\%$).
+This verifies the \model{}’s planner and reflector are relatively robust.